-(1) Since March 2009, we have had an active stock repurchase program.
-As of December 31, 2017, our Board of Directors (the "Board") had authorized an aggregate amount of up to \$6.2 billion for stock repurchases, of which the most recent authorization occurred in December 2016, when the Board increased the authorized amount available under our share repurchase program to \$3.0 billion.
-In 2017, we entered into an accelerated share repurchase program (the "ASR Program") with Goldman Sachs & Co.
+Since March 2009, we have had an active stock repurchase program.
+As of December 31, 2018, our Board of Directors (the "Board") had authorized an aggregate amount of up to \$6.2 billion for stock repurchases, of which the previous authorization occurred in December 2016 when the Board increased the authorized amount available under our share repurchase program to \$3.0 billion.
+The remaining amount available to repurchase shares under the authorized repurchase program was \$717.5 million as of December 31, 2018.
+The authorized stock repurchase program does not have an expiration date.
+During the year ended December 31, 2018, we did not repurchase any of our stock.